 A time of use tariff plan could be a good choice if:

 - You are out a lot in the evenings Monday to Friday.

 - You are at home during the day or on weekends.

 - You use your appliances on the weekend, like your washing machine or dishwasher.

-Some retailers have even more time periods than peak, shoulder and off-peak—for example, a flexible pricing tariff.
+Some retailers have even more time periods than peak, shoulder and off-peak.

-Retailers will tell you the start and end times of the different periods for their time of use offers in the Energy Price Fact Sheet or the retailer's written summary of the offer.
+Retailers will tell you the start and end times of the different periods for their time of use plan in the Basic Plan Information Document or the retailer's written summary of the plan.

-To get a time of use tariff offer, you need a meter that measures your electricity usage at different times of the day.
+To get a time of use tariff plan, you need a meter that measures your electricity usage at different times of the day.
 For example, a smart meter or time of use meter.

 For some appliances you can be charged a controlled load tariff, like: